sgraf812/cloben/README.md

 There are two modes of operation:

-`cloben` will benchmark the current working directory and output the CSV data on `stdout`.
+`cloben` will benchmark the cabal project in the current working directory and output the CSV data on `stdout`.
 It will try to use `stack` as an optimization, but the fall back mechanism (cabal sandboxing) takes 10 minutes on my laptop for even the simplest dependency tree, so stay calm :).

-`cloben <repo> <commit>` will also attempt to clone a remote git `repo` into a temporary directory (deleted after exit) and `cd` into it prior to benchmarking.
+`cloben <repo> <commit>` will also attempt to recursively clone a remote git `repo` at a specific `commit` into a temporary directory and `cd` into it prior to benchmarking.

 For usage with `gipeda`, `stdout` should be redirected into a csv file.